The Papers of Thomas Jefferson: Retirement Series

 Sponsored by the Thomas Jefferson Foundation in conjunction with Princeton University, the Robert H. Smith International Center for Jefferson Studies has assumed responsibility for transcribing and editing (in chronological volumes) 16,000+ Jefferson-related documents from the end of Jefferson's second term as President (March 1809) until his death in 1826.

 Jefferson Quotes and Family Letters Website

-A website created by the staff of the The Papers of Thomas Jefferson: Retirement series will several hundred of Jefferson's most famous quotations and letters and related documents to and between Thomas Jefferson’s children, grandchildren, and extended family members (but not including letters to or by Jefferson).
+A website created by the staff of the The Papers of Thomas Jefferson: Retirement series with several hundred of Jefferson's most famous quotations and letters and related documents to and between Thomas Jefferson's children, grandchildren, and extended family members (but not including letters to or by Jefferson).

 Books Published at the Robert H. Smith International Center for Jefferson Studies

 (listed annually by most recent publication)